 Hawaiian traditions of healing, community, and spirituality gave birth to the unique massage style called Lomi Lomi.
 Many styles of Lomi Lomi massage developed, as it was handed down through many families.
 For ages, Lomi Lomi could only be experienced in Hawaii.
 But now you can find Lomi Lomi worldwide.
 Here at Rockin’ Good Health I practice Temple Style Lomi Lomi massage.

+What makes Lomi Lomi so amazing?
 How does Temple Style Lomi Lomi differ from other massage styles?
-Is Temple Style Lomi Lomi right for you?
+And what can you expect in a Lomi Lomi massage session?

 Lomi Lomi Survived Colonization